-The Town provides several parks and other recreation facilities.
-Town parks include Butterfield Town Park and the Westside Neighborhood Park.
+The Town of Wellton provides several parks and other recreation facilities.
+Town of Wellton parks include Butterfield Town Park and the Westside Common Area.
 Recreation facilities in Wellton include the Wellton Community Center, the Butterfield Golf Course, the N.D. and Katie Kline Pool, and the Links at Coyote Wash Golf Course.
 These parks and recreation facilities are described below:

-- Butterfield Park This 8.8-acre park has a variety of opportunities for the town's community, including two jungle gyms, four basketball courts, a volleyball court, six picnic ramadas, barbecue grills, and a walking path. - Westside Park This 1.1-acre, passive neighborhood park is located on the southwest corner of Old Highway 80/Los Angeles Avenue and Hindman Street.
+- Butterfield Park This 8.8-acre park has a variety of opportunities for the Town of Wellton's community, including two jungle gyms, four basketball courts, a volleyball court, six picnic ramadas, barbecue grills, and a walking path. - Westside Common Area This 1.1-acre, passive neighborhood park/common area is located on the southwest corner of Old Highway 80/Los Angeles Avenue and Hindman Street.
 The park is the location of the Christmas Tree lighting and the starting point of the Pioneer Days Parade, which terminates at Butterfield Park. - Wellton Community Center The 7,569 square-foot community center is located at 10234 Dome Street at Butterfield Park.
 The community center includes a meeting space for community events. - Butterfield Golf Course Surrounded by the Gila Mountains, the Butterfield Golf Course has 18 holes, a driving range, a putting green, and a Pro Shop that rents handcarts, bags, clubs, and golf carts.
-The course is open to the public. - N.D. and Katie Kline Pool located at 29318 Bakersfield Avenue, the N.D., and Katie Kline Pool is open seasonally from May until September each year. - The Links at Coyote Wash Golf Course Surrounded by the Coyote Wash development, this golf course has 18 holes as well as a driving range, a putting green, and a Pro Shop that rents handcarts, bags and clubs, and golf carts.
+The course is open to the public. - N.D. and Katie Kline Pool located at 29318 Bakersfield Avenue, the N.D., and Katie Kline Pool is open seasonally from May until September each year. - The Links at Coyote Wash Golf Course Surrounded by the Coyote Wash development, this golf course has 18 holes as well as a driving range, a putting green, a restaurant, and a Pro Shop that rents handcarts, bags and clubs, and golf carts.
 The course is open to the public.

-The Town currently provides 3.15 acres of developed park per 1,000 residents.
-To maintain this standard as the Town continues to grow, an additional 5.83 acres of developed park will be needed by 2033.
+The Town of Wellton currently provides 3.15 acres of developed park per 1,000 residents.
+To maintain this standard as the Town of Wellton continues to grow, an additional 5.83 acres of developed park will be needed by 2033.
 This demand can be met through the development of an additional park.
-The Town already has preliminary plans for a multi-sport complex on land just south of County 12th Street and west of Avenue 29E.
+The Town of Wellton already has preliminary plans for a multi-sport complex on land just south of County 12th Street and west of Avenue 29E.
 This facility is planned to include lit sports fields, bleachers, and a snack bar.

-Source: Butterfield Golf Course
+Source: Coyote Wash Golf Course and Pond